Trump goes ‘all-in’ to protect GOP majority in final midterm stretch, planning ad and rally blitz

 The RNC piggy bank will grow a bit bigger with the Trump campaign vowing to transfer $3 million.
 The new transfer is in addition to direct contributions of $214,000 made by the campaign in August to 107 House and Senate campaigns.

-Despite the RNC's fundraising edge over its counterpart, Democratic candidates have benefited from a windfall of individuals donations, fueled in part by the fundraising tool "ActBlue," which has sent over $1 billion in donations to Democrats this cycle.
+Despite the RNC's fundraising edge over its counterpart, Democratic candidates have benefited from a windfall of individuals donations, fueled in part by the fundraising tool "ActBlue," which has sent more than $1 billion in donations to Democrats this cycle.

 Both parties are taking an equally urgent tone in appealing to voters not to sit out the election.